Rosemary Raisin Pecan Crisps

 In a large bowl, stir together the flour, baking soda and salt.
 Add the buttermilk, brown sugar and honey and stir a few strokes.
 Add the raisins, pecans, pumpkin seeds, sesame seeds, flax seed and rosemary and stir just until blended.

-The cooler the bread, the easier it is to slice really thin.
-You can leave it until the next day or pop it in the freezer.
-Slice the loaves as thin as you can and place the slices in a single layer on an ungreased cookie sheet.
+The cooler the bread, the easier it is to slice really thin - you can leave it until the next day or pop it in the freezer.
+When you're ready to bake them again, preheat the oven to 300°F. Slice the loaves as thin as you can and place the slices in a single layer on an ungreased cookie sheet.
 (I like to slice and bake one loaf and pop the other in the freezer for another day.)
-Reduce the oven heat to 300° F and bake them for about 15 minutes, then flip them over and bake for another 10 minutes, until crisp and deep golden.
+Bake them for about 15 minutes, then flip them over and bake for another 10 minutes, until crisp and deep golden.
 Try not to eat them all at once.

 Makes about 8 dozen crackers.